SCOPE OF THIS CHAPTER

 - To specify a procedure for linked directions hearings in concurrent criminal and care proceedings.

-Personal information is obtained and processed fairly and lawfully; only disclosed in appropriate circumstances; is accurate, relevant and not held longer than necessary; and is kept securely.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 ensure that personal information is obtained and processed fairly and lawfully; only disclosed in appropriate circumstances; is accurate, relevant and not held longer than necessary; and is kept securely.

 Article 8 in the European Convention on Human Rights states that: